simbha/PyMCServer/README.md

 PyMCServer
 ==========

-PyMCServer is a web based Minecraft administration console.
+PyMCServer is a web based Minecraft server administration console written in Python.

 Installation
 ------------

 PyMCServer requires no installation.
-Simply run `./start.sh` to start PyMCServer.
+Simply run `./start.py` to start PyMCServer.